 The College Readiness Consortium at the University of Minnesota works in partnership with Pre-K−12 educators and others to increase the number and diversity of Minnesota students who graduate from high school with the knowledge, skills, and habits for success in higher education.

 This key resource can help you initiate your email account, reset your password, and resolve many other problems.
-You can also visit the U's IT site for students.
+You may also visit the University's IT site for students.